hhsu123/atest/TASKS.md

 ## use case/user story:
 - As a retailer I can input my state code, the quantity and the unit price of certain product, so that the calculator can show me the total price accordingly.

-_Questions to understand the MVP for the assignment_
+_Questions to understand the MVP, and the scope of the assignment_
   - assume 1 certain product for the calculation?
   - assume 1 state code for the total price and the state code is unlikely to change once it's configured, is it?
   - the state could be only 1 of the 5 given ones, is it?